SukritGupta17/bmp-image-manipulation/README.md

     ```c
     mmap(NULL, filesize, PROT_READ | PROT_WRITE, MAP_SHARED, dest_fd, 0)
     ```
     The pixels of the image are stored in a pixel array that starts immediately after the DIB header i.e. 14 + 40 bytes is     the offset to access the pixel array.
 A single Pixel is made up of RGB which each individually takes 1 byte of space      and their value ranges from 0-255.
-In the pixel array every three bytes make up a pixel, the first byte corresponds      to the value of 'B', the second to 'G' and third to 'R'.
+In the pixel array every three bytes make up a pixel, the first byte correspondes      to the value of 'B', the second to 'G' and third to 'R'.
 To convert the pixel color from an integer between 0 and        2^((bits per pixel/3) - 1, to a floating point number between 0 and 1, to make the pixel comparable to the threshold      value passed by the user, the following math formula was used :
     ` (float)(adding the three bytes of a pixel) / (255*3)`
     this gave a value that can be compared with threshold value passed and each pixel is manipulated accordingly, pixel       higher than threshold value is turned white and pixel lower than threshold value is turned black.
     ##### Sample output: